Making sense of state and district funding challenges

 Colorado allows districts to ask voters to approve additional funding.
 Due to lower tax revenue, we have to ask for more bonds and overrides to make up the difference than other districts such as Boulder Valley or St. Vrain Valley.
 And yet, Boulder Valley still has over twice as much Override revenue than we do.

-*Even though we have lower tax revenue, we also have not approved as many bonds or overrdies in the past as other districts.
+*Even though we have lower tax revenue, we have also not approved as many bonds or overrides as other districts.

 How Do We Spend Our Money?